hisptz/dhis2-mediator/README.md

 ## 5. <a name='connect'></a>How to connect with another application

-Once the mediator is running either on development or production(recommended) mode, other applications can access the DHIS2 API through this mediator by making HTTP requests to the API resources (allowed and readonly) as specified on the `.env` file through the specified port.
+Once the mediator is running either on development or production(recommended) mode, other applications can access the DHIS2 API through this mediator by making HTTP nrpm to the API resources (allowed and readonly) as specified on the `.env` file through the specified port.

 ```
 # DHIS2